 Drums are one of the most popular instruments to play.
 Unfortunately in a lot of cases it turns out that it can be quite difficult to find the space to set up a full drum kit.
-In such cases, products like Yamaha’s DD-65 can be an immense help.
+In such cases, electronic drum kits such as the Yamaha’s DD-65 can be an immense help.
 Not only does the DD-65 take up a fraction of the space but it also comes with 50 different drum kits to choose from and a whole host of features.

 The pricing of the DD-65 means that it appeals to beginner drummers, especially young kids.
 The DD-65 won’t set you back too much money, should you be toying with the idea of learning the drums.
 The DD-65 is cheaper than most entry-level electronic drum sets.
 It’s got everything you need to learn the skills and coordination required to play you favorite drum beats and fills.
 You can carry the DD-65 virtually anywhere as it is lightweight and extremely portable.
 This is great news for parents who would like their child to play drums but are worried about the lack of space.

 The main selling point of the DD-65 is that it is far more compact than the vast majority of acoustic or electronic drum sets on the market.
 With the DD-65 you get 8 drum pads and 2 playable foot pedals.
 That’s a total of 10 triggering sources to make music with.
 You can also re-assign sounds on the drum pads to suit your playing preference.
 Left handed drummers can switch setups so that they mirror the configuration of the default right handed setup.